;

 Anthropology students who participate in EAP can petition up to two upper-division anthropology courses taken abroad to count toward the anthropology major or minor requirements.
 When approved, these courses count toward major/minor requirements as upper-division electives.

-Note: The Anthropology Department at most will accept up to two courses from another university—this includes universities throughout the country and courses taken abroad.
+Note: The Anthropology Department at most will accept up to two upper-division courses from another university—this includes universities throughout the country and courses taken abroad.

 Only anthropology courses taken through EAP are normally eligible to count toward anthropology major/minor requirements; however, if a university abroad does not have an anthropology department, other related courses may be considered.